e14n/databank-redis/README.md

   property names to exact value matches. `onResult` is called one time for each result, with a single argument, the object that matches the criteria.
 Use a collector array if you want all the results in an array.

+  Property names can be dotted to indicate deeper structures; for example, this object:

+	{name: {last: "Prodromou", first: "Evan"}, age: 43}

+  would match the criteria `{"name.last": "Prodromou"}`.

   `onCompletion` takes one argument, a `DatabankError`.
 A search with no results will get a `NoSuchThingError`.
 I think this is the method